public-transport/transport.rest/readme.md

 ## Want to run another one?

-I'm happy to let `*.transport.rest` point to an HTTP REST API, as long as

-- the API will provide [public transport](https://en.wikipedia.org/wiki/Public_transport) data
+I'm happy to let `*.transport.rest` point to your API, as long as it provides [public transport](https://en.wikipedia.org/wiki/Public_transport) data and is publicly accessible.
-- the API will be publicly accessble
-- the API source code is open

 Just [create an issue](https://github.com/derhuerst/transport.rest/issues/new) to let me know about your plans!